cheapmanga/Texture-Pack-Template/README.md

 ## Modifying icon/banner/preview
 We'll look at `x16Info.pck` in `TexturePack.pck`.
 <img width="1061" height="708" alt="image" src="https://github.com/user-attachments/assets/06210903-cbf8-4756-bd0d-54177a7eb81f" />
-You need to extract it and open it
+You first need to right-click it and then extact it to any location on your computer.
+Open it in PCK Studio.
+And start modifying!
+(Your images need to be at the correct size) When you are finished modifying, save as and replace the old `x16Data.pck` with the new one.